spruceUI/spruceOSNightlies/README.md

 **MIYOO FLIP USERS PLEASE USE [THIS](https://github.com/spruceUI/spruceOS/releases/download/flip0.0/miyoo355_fw.img) FIRMWARE**

-To update FW drop the img file onto the root of a fat32 card (blank is best!) and boot your device. it will show a rocket ship and reboot when it is done.
+To update FW paste the img file onto the root of a fat32 card (blank is best!) and boot your device. it will show a rocket ship and reboot when it is done.

 ## ⚠️ Important Notices